incubyte/incubyte.github.io/content/blog/firebase-cloud-functions.md

 +++

-One day, my senior developer gave me a challenge: we needed a way to download our admin data as Excel files for better reporting.
+One day, one of my team members gave me a challenge: we needed a way to download our admin data as Excel files for better reporting.
 Despite searching, I couldn’t find a tutorial that fit our needs for a React/Next.js app.
 After more research, including using AI tools like ChatGPT, I figured out a solution.
 In this blog, I'll show you how we use Firebase Cloud Functions to make it happen.

 {{< figure src="/images/2024/firebase-cloud-function/firebase-cloud-function-1.png" >}}